Phase I Environmental Site Assessments

-Updated in 2013, the E1527-13 is the new standard for conducting Phase I Environmental Site Assessments.
-At Total Environmental Concepts, we have strong practices in place that ensure we are able to meet the E1527-13 standard practices.
-For more information about the ASTM E1527-13 Standard, you can visit the ASTM website or contact one of our experienced environmental scientists here.
+Updated in 2021, the E1527-21 is the new standard for conducting Phase I Environmental Site Assessments.
+At Total Environmental Concepts, we have strong standards and practices in place that ensure we are able to meet the E1527-21 “all appropriate inquiries” for the purposes of establishing the innocent landowner defense under CERCLA.
+For more information about the ASTM E1527-21 Standard, you can visit the ASTM website or contact one of our experienced environmental scientists here.

 ASTM Standard E1527-05 (Older Version)